 Coffee beans come from all over the world.
 As the non-roasted variety has been increasingly in demand, you can find them at most grocery stores and other convenient locations.
 Green coffee, similar to roasted beans, comes in different flavours and boldness.

-Green coffee beans that are mild likely come from South America, while the more citrus and acidic flavours are shipped from African countries like Kenya and Ethiopia.
-If you are a fan of a robust and bold flavour, Indonesian and Brazilian beans are what you are after.
+Green coffee beans that are mild likely come from South America, while the more citrus and acidic flavors are shipped from African countries like Kenya and Ethiopia.
+If you are a fan of a robust and bold flavor, Indonesian and Brazilian beans are what you are after.

 How Long Do Green Coffee Beans Last?

 Green coffee beans can last between 6 and 12 months, depending on how they are stored and the conditions in which they are held.